sanacommerce/DeveloperPortal/DeveloperPortal/getting-started/developing-an-addon/simple-cb-tutorial.md

 # Simple Content Block Tutorial

-Finally it's time to develop the actual add-on.
+Finally it's time to start developing the actual Add-on itself.
 For the sake of simplicity, this tutorial will guide you through creating a simple Content Block Add-on.
-Not all Add-ons require a Content Block though, but it's a good place to start.
+Not all Add-ons require a Content Block though.
+Most 3<sup>rd</sup> party Integration Add-ons don't even require UI extensions.
+But it's the easiest option to start learning the basics.

 The Content Block Add-on we're going to develop will only render an H1 heading HTML element with the configured text.